The Royal Residence in flames

 Folketing and the Landsting).
 However, Christian X chose not to live there, and

-ever since Christiansborg has only been used as the working place for the Royal
+ever since Christiansborg Palace has only been used as the working place for the royal

 The palace was named after Christian VI who tore down Copenhagen Castle and built the first Christiansborg in 1740.
 The splendour of this sumptuous palace was destroyed just 54 years later in 1794.
 Only the stable complex survived.
 It is still home to the royal horses.